libhide/nutab/README.md

 # nutab

-Minimal boilerplate code to whip up a custom New Tab page override for Google Chrome.
+Minimal boilerplate code to whip up a New Tab page override for Google Chrome.